IParty with Victorious: Reception

 "iParty with Victorious" received mainly positive reviews from critics.
-Verne Gay of Newsday gave a positive review, suggesting "iParty with Victorious" may be the biggest event of the Summer 2011 and noting the scene depicting a guy in a panda costume chasing Kenan Thompson was hilarious.
+Verne Gay of Newsday gave a positive review, suggesting "iParty with Victorious" may be the biggest event of the mid-2011 and noting the scene depicting a guy in a panda costume chasing Kenan Thompson was hilarious.
 Carl Cortez of Assignment X praised the episode but also gave a slightly more critical review.
 He believes "the mechanism for verifying Carly’s boyfriend is cheating is a bit of a stretch".
 He reacted positively to how the times spent with the characters of iCarly and Victorious are evenly distributed.
 Overall, he finds the episode to be "enjoyable nonetheless" and gives it a grade of B−.
 This crossover aired during the 2011 NBA Finals and the 2011 Stanley Cup Finals.

 The movie did well in the ratings, drawing 7.3 million viewers, and was the top-rated cable program for the week of June 6–12, 2011.